SamueleD78/ff/src/Libs/PWA/WebSocket/Server/README.md

 <code>addr</code>, <code>port</code>, <code>ssl</code> and <code>ssl_options</code>.
 It have the *encryption* params, but if you are using a SSL connection they are useless.

-As stated before, for the **ControlClient API object**, refer to its own README.md.
+As stated before, for the **ControlClient API object**, refer to its own [README.md](/src/Libs/PWA/WebSocket/Server/README.md).

-If you want to see a full version of the Advanced Usage, watch <code>advanced_server.php</code>
+The full code example of the Advanced Usage is in the file <code>advanced_server.php</code>
 under [examples/Libs/PWA/WebSocket/Server](/examples/Libs/PWA/WebSocket/Server/advanced_server.php).